ajpgarner/moment/README.md

 `apply_values`: Create a new matrix by substituting listed symbols with numeric values.

+`collins_gisin`: Returns list of symbols in a matrix system, as a matrix using Collins-Gisin indexing.

 `complete`: Attempts to complete a set of algebraic rewrite rules.

-`collins_gisin`: Returns list of symbols in a matrix system, as a matrix using Collins-Gisin indexing.
+`conjugate`: Returns the complex-conjugation of an operator sequence.

 `extended_matrix`: Creates a scalar extension of a moment matrix, extended by listed symbols.